jarichooo/NLP-FINAL-PROJECT/README.md

 # Morphism — Taglish Grammar Correction

-A Taglish (Filipino–English code-switched) grammar correction project built as a final requirement for the **Natural Language Processing** course.
+A Taglish (Filipino–English code-switched) grammar correction project built as a final requirement for the **Natural Language Processing** course at CSPC.

 This repository contains three main parts: